krduffy/korean-dictionary/README.md

 - Add words to your list of known words and your list of words you are currently studying.
 - All Korean word result lists are reordered to move words you know or are studying to the top of the results.
 - View a homepage with access to:
+  - Lists of your known words and studying words.
   - A reminder about words in your study list and words you know with a shared Hanja character.
   - A Hanja game to review the Hanja origins of Korean words.
+  - A tool to expedite the process of adding words to your list of known words.

 ## Inspiration
 The goal of this project was to combine the best parts of several existing resources for Korean learners/general learners: